AkuaJanet/finalCapstone/README.md

 Sentiment Analysis with spaCy

 Overview
-This project focuses on sentiment analysis using spaCy, a popular natural language processing library in Python.
+:This project focuses on sentiment analysis using spaCy, a popular natural language processing library in Python.
 The dataset used for analysis consists of 28,332 records of various Amazon products, with a primary focus on product reviews.
 The project aims to analyze and classify the sentiment of product reviews using spaCy's en_core_web_sm model.

 Preprocessing
 To prepare the data for sentiment analysis, the dataset was cleaned by retaining only the relevant column containing product reviews ('review.text').
 A preprocessing function was created to tokenize and lemmatize the reviews, enhancing the quality of the input for sentiment analysis.